Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/README.md

 After the restart, your NVIDIADeepStreamSDK should be publishing the MQTT massages.

+I have created a simple script file that automate creating and moving of deepstream-test5-app.
+You would still need to remove the deepstream-test5-app file in the container first.
+Script: [MakeAndMove.sh](https://github.com/Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/blob/main/MakeAndMove.sh)

 ## Installing Node-Red with Docker:
 Node-RED is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.